Do you feel:

 Modern Integrative Wellness- Esse Quam Videri

 The University offers a wide variety of medical professions for functional and integrative medicine.
 Their goal is to inform individuals who want to make a difference in the functional medical fields with knowledgeable information that they can provide.

-The information herein on "Berberine and Metabolic Syndrome" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Berberine and Metabolic Syndrome" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.